r3hensler/rockpaperscissors/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.

+DO NOT RUN WITH NODE 7.1.0!
+It will fail.
+Instead use NVM (or similar) to run older version of node.
+I have found that 6.9.1 works.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.